velexi-research/IUCr-CPD-Quantitative-Phase-Analysis-Dataset/README.md

 ### 1.3.
 License

-The data components in this dataset is covered under the Creative Commons Attribution 4.0 International Public License (included in the `DATASET-LICENSE` file).
-Licenses for third-party data included in this dataset are contained in the `DATASET-NOTICE` file.
+The data contained in this dataset is covered under the Creative Commons Attribution 4.0 International Public License (included in the `DATASET-LICENSE` file).
+Licenses for third-party data included with this dataset are contained in the `DATASET-NOTICE` file.

-The software components of this repository are covered under the Apache License 2.0 (included in the `SOFTWARE-LICENSE` file).
-The copyright for the software components is contained in the `SOFTWARE-NOTICE` file.
+The software contained in this repository is covered under the Apache License 2.0 (included in the `SOFTWARE-LICENSE` file).
+The copyright for the software is contained in the `SOFTWARE-NOTICE` file.

 ### 1.4.
 Known Issues